Final report for ENC18-170

 With partners at Minnesota Department of Health, SAVE, and LivingWorks, we adapted an evidence and skills-based suicide prevention training called safeTALK to address the unique characteristics of agricultural communities.
-The training, planned for six rural locations across Minnesota, sold out quickly, so we added three more sessions.
-A total of 233 agricultural and rural professionals – agency staff, lenders, clergy, lenders, agribusiness, social service providers attended.
+We initially offered the training, called safeTALK: Preventing Suicide in Agricultural Communities in six rural locations across Minnesota.
+They filled quickly, so we added three more sessions.
+A total of 233 agricultural and rural professionals – agency staff, lenders, clergy, lenders, agribusiness, social service providers attended this training.

 We solicited evaluation feedback via SurveyMonkey approximately 24 hours after each event.
 The overall evaluation response rate was 51%.

 Our safeTALK: Preventing Suicide in Agricultural Communities training was not suitable to adapt for online delivery during the COVID pandemic.
 However, we knew from the response to the safeTALK sessions and demands for additional training that the community was hungry for more opportunities to explore the topic of suicide.
 This time, we decided to focus on what comes after a suicide: bereavement.
 The MDH agreed to partner with MDA, and we worked with nationally known suicide prevention expert Dan Reidenberg, Psy.D.
 (Dan is also the Executive Director of SAVE, which collaborated on the agricultural contextualization for safeTALK in 2019.)